texus/TGUI-website/tutorials/0.10/ios-sdl-renderer/index.md

 ---
 layout: page
-title: iOS (SFML_GRAPHICS backend)
+title: iOS (SDL_RENDERER backend)
-breadcrumb: ios sfml-graphics
+breadcrumb: ios sdl-renderer
 ---

 ### Requirements

-At least SFML 2.5 is required.

-You must have already build SFML for iOS and verified that you can run your sfml app on your device or emulator.
+You must have already build SDL2 and SDL2_ttf for iOS and verified that you can run your SDL2 app on your device or emulator.
 Only then should you proceed with installing TGUI.

 You will need to use CMake in order to build TGUI.
 You can download the latest version [here](https://cmake.org/download/).
 After installing the GUI app, you will need to run the following from a terminal to make cmake usable from the terminal:
 ```